The Best Fashion Finds from Target’s Fall 2022 Designer Collections to Add to Your Cart

 If you purchase an independently reviewed product or service through a link on our website, The Hollywood Reporter may receive an affiliate commission.

-Target has once again hit the fashion bulls-eye.
-The mass retailer has enlisted a fresh lineup of Hollywood-loved talents for its fall 2022 designer collections, which launch Sunday, Oct.
+Target has once again hit the fashion bullseye.
+The mass retailer has enlisted a fresh lineup of Hollywood-loved talents for its fall 2022 designer collections, which launches Sunday, Oct.
 9 in select stores and online at Target.com.

 Kika Vargas, La Ligne and Sergio Hudson have designed limited-edition apparel, jewelry and accessories for the Minneapolis-based company.
 Priced from $8 to $70 (with most items around $40 and under), the range spans over 100 pieces in sizes XXS to 4X.